CCA COVID-19 Resources

 What is CCA doing for the gluten-free community during this outbreak?

 While our small staff team and volunteers are working at home, we haven’t stopped working for you!

-- Connecting with the food industry to monitor the gluten-free food supply
+- Connecting with the food industry and Health Canada to monitor the gluten-free food supply

 - Monitoring Health Canada and Canadian Food Inspection Agency (CFIA) channels and updates on food safety and recall notices

 - Linking gluten-free food producers that have food donations to services that will ensure GF food gets to those who need it.

 - Offering Peer Support for those individuals who need to talk to individuals, are feeling anxious or need help navigating their disease under restricted movement and quarantine